daern91/taxi-bid/README.md

 Please have a look inside the backend folder to see the structure, then the magic happens with the `generate` script defined in the be:s `package.json`.

-Please note that you need to cd into the backend folder and run both `npm install` and `npm run generate` there in order to build the be routes and the client.
+Also note that you need to cd into the backend folder and run both `npm install` and `npm run generate` there in order to build the be routes and the client.

-After having generated the files

 #### Setup steps